nisargUpadhyay24/KickStarter-Campaign/KickStarter-Campaign-Analysis/README.md

 #### Step 2: Getting rid of the extra spaces and uppercase/lower case differences:
    There are several text columns in the dataset where there extra spaces in some recoeds,and the case of the letters is not consistent in a few columns, mainly in currency and country.
 So, to solve that issue we used a combination of Excel functions TRIM and PROPER.
    After using these functions, there are no extra white spaces or case differences in the worksheet.
-   > This would be a very crucial step when we create a report to represent our data in charts and dashboards.
+   > This is a very crucial step that will help us when we create a report to represent our data in charts and dashboards.

    Here is how the dataset looks like after formatting changes: